ronnieholm/SPCalendarRecurrenceExpander/README.md

 When to use it
 --------------

-SharePoint 2007, 2010, 2013, and Online comes with a calendar list type and associated functionality for creating either single events or recurrence events following a large number of patterns.
+SharePoint 2007, 2010, 2013, and Online comes with a calendar list type and web forms for creating either single events or recurrence events following a large number of patterns.

-Although the feature is buggy, with on-prem SharePoint, recurrence events may be programmatically retrieved and expanded through a CAML query.
+For on-prem SharePoint, Microsoft added special CAML query support for programmatic expansion of recurrence events (although the feature is buggy).
 With SharePoint Online, on the other hand, recurrence expansion through CAML query is unsupported.
-Short of expanding events yourself, you could reverse engineer the internal and undocumented CalendarService.ashx used by the calendar views.
+You could reverse engineer the internal and undocumented CalendarService.ashx used by the calendar views.

-Alternatively, use SPCalendarRecurrenceExpander which implements event recurrence expansion by working with the underlying calendar list items directly.
+Or you could use SPCalendarRecurrenceExpander which implements event recurrence expansion by working with the underlying calendar list items directly, i.e., it depends only on standard list item access.

-Use cases involve creating custom views on top of calendars, either presenting events from a single calendar or aggregate events across any number of calendars.
-The built-in SharePoint calendar supports aggregating up to four calendars whereas SPCalendarRecurrenceExpander has no upper limit.
-You could also expose the expanded recurrence events via a web service for JavaScript consumption.
+Use cases for SPCalendarRecurrenceExpander involve creating custom views on top of calendars, either presenting events from a single calendar or aggregating events across any number of calendars.
+The built-in SharePoint calendar supports aggregating only up to four calendars whereas SPCalendarRecurrenceExpander has no upper limit.
+Another use case would be exposing the expanded recurrence events via a web service for JavaScript consumption.

 How to get it
 -------------